 The question of how to become a paralegal has crossed your mind!

 Perhaps the process of becoming a paralegal seems intimidating.
-Wouldn’t you agree that intimidation often comes from lack of knowledge and information?
-Knowledge is empowering, because it enables us to approach a goal, dream…anything, for that matter…from a realistic standpoint.
-We aren’t relying on preconceived ideas, which may or may not be accurate.
+Wouldn’t you agree that intimidation often comes from lack of knowledge?
+Knowledge is empowering because it enables us to approach a goal or dream from a realistic standpoint.
 The process of how to become a paralegal need not be a source of anxiety.

 Let’s break down how to become a paralegal by outlining the AIPS process.
-Hopefully, the following information will lessen the anxiety and will heighten your excitement to join this amazing profession.
+Hopefully, the following information will lessen your anxiety and heighten your excitement to join this amazing profession.

-- Choose the month you wish to begin your studies
+- Choose the month you wish to begin your paralegal studies.

-- Choose the program that works best for you:
+- Choose the online paralegal program that works best for you: